Samuel-Lubliner/webpack-demo-2/README.md

 Start the project the same way you began the webpack tutorial project.

-run npm init in your project directory to generate a package.json file.
+`npm init` in your project directory to generate a package.json file.

-run npm install webpack webpack-cli --save-dev to install webpack to the node_modules directory of your project.
+`npm install webpack webpack-cli --save-dev` to install webpack to the node_modules directory of your project.

 Quick tip: the node_modules folder can get really big.
 It is customary to add a .gitignore file to your project so that you don’t have to sync the contents of node_modules to github.
 The dependencies that are stored there can be installed from your package.json by running npm install, so you don’t need to sync them.